mjgs/routes-builder/Readme.md

       'destroy': function ( req, res ) { res.send( 'This is the users.destroy handler' ); }
     };

-## Writing your own route loader and route builder functions
+## Writing your own loader and builder functions

   If you look in app.js you'll see the line: